 Sports medicine in Boca Raton – About Orthopaedic Surgery Associates

 Our doctors work with professional athletes on a regular basis.
 Football players, runners, tennis players – they all come visit our two practices in Boca Raton and Boynton Beach for medical advice.
-Our specialists of Sports medicine in Boca Raton are Dr. Shapiro and Dr. Stucken.
-They are both team physicians for Major League Lacrosse’s YTFlorida Launch.
+Our specialists of Sports medicine in Boca Raton is Dr. Shapiro.
+He is physician for Major League Lacrosse’s YTFlorida Launch.
 Whether you are a professional or an amateur, you need to take good care of your joints – after all, they have to last you a lifetime!
 If you’d like to consult one of our orthopaedic surgeons in Boca Raton or Boynton Beach, we are here for you.
 Our professional team of orthopedic physicians will take good care of you.
 Visit our website for more information or give us a call if you’d like to schedule an appointment with one of our specialists of Orthopedics in Palm Beach County.
 We look forward to seeing you soon!

 This article was written on behalf of the practice by RedCastle Services.
 RedCastle specializes in Online Marketing for Doctors, including Medical SEO, SEO for doctors, and Medical Website Design.
 Contact RedCastle Services today to find out how we can help your practice increase its number of online patient referrals.